 If Instagram has anything to say about it, #VanLife isn’t going anywhere any time soon.
 And that’s fine by us, especially because we can’t get enough of all things camper-related.
 Love campers and trailers?
 Come join our community group.

-Fortunately, there’s a new class of camper companies looking to deliver the same van life experience but at a fraction of the cost.
-You’ll have to sacrifice a few things—like dreams of a 4x4 Mercedes Sprinter—but these five companies show that you can have a sweet camper van for under $60,000—van and conversion included.
-They differ in size, offerings, and finishes, but this is van life on a budget.
+Fortunately, there’s a new class of camper companies looking to deliver the van life experience but at a fraction of the cost.
+You’ll have to sacrifice a few things — like dreams of a 4x4 Mercedes Sprinter — but these five companies show that you can have a sweet camper van for under $70,000 — van and conversion included.
+This is van life on a budget.

-Key Features: Okay, we know $60,000 may not seem affordable to most.
-But Off Grid Adventure Vans is a new conversion van company that aims to produce a more environmentally sustainable, budget-conscious van, and these vans are much cheaper than most conversion van companies.
+Key Features: We know $70,000 may not seem affordable to most, but Off Grid Adventure Vans aims to produce a more environmentally sustainable, budget-conscious van, and these vans are much cheaper than most conversion van companies.

 The Free Bird